Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: The PS-CSS scheme

-\begin{IEEEproof} Proof of the Proposition given in Appendix~\ref{apndx3}.
-Note that although the forms of outage might look same in both TS-CSS and PS-CSS scheme, that is not the case as the variables $\mathrm{Y1},\mathrm{Z1}$\ldots are different in each context. \end{IEEEproof}
+Note that, although at the first glance the forms of the outage expressions might look the same for both TS-CSS and PS-CSS scheme, that is not the case as the variables $\mathrm{Y1}$, $\mathrm{Z1}$ \text{and} $\mathrm{Z2}$ are different in each context.